Portfolio Sustainability Framework

 Jeff Rowe

-“The Portfolio Sustainability Framework (PSF) is a clear demonstration of how we place innovation at the core of our business.
+“The Portfolio Sustainability Framework is a clear demonstration of how we place innovation at the core of our business.
 It helps us capture internal progress on the sustainability of our portfolio, highlighting opportunities for business growth where we can support our customers and address the global challenges in agriculture.
 It underpins our business performance and long-term growth."

 Jeff Rowe, Chief Executive Officer